-Given that Etihad Guest is an American Express Membership Rewards transfer partner, travelers can earn miles to redeem the above awards with the Amex Everyday Credit Card from American Express, the Premier Rewards Gold Card from American Express and the Platinum Card from American Express.
+Given that Etihad Guest is an American Express Membership Rewards transfer partner, travelers can earn miles to redeem the above awards with the Amex Everyday Credit Card from American Express, the American Express® Gold Card and the Platinum Card from American Express.

 Using Delta SkyMiles (and American Express Membership Rewards)